pratheepa-kannappan/IRIS-debugger/README.md

 ## 🗺 Roadmap

 - [ ] Code execution sandbox — run buggy code and capture live errors
-- [ ] Multi-turn chat for follow-up questions
-- [ ] Support for JavaScript, Java, and Rust error analysis
+- [ ] Support for JavaScript, Java, and Rust error analysis if you change the prompt_builder
-- [ ] Error history and session memory
-- [ ] VS Code extension integration
 - [ ] Agentic mode — model autonomously searches docs and retries fixes

----

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.

-1. Fork the repo
-2. Create your feature branch: `git checkout -b feature/my-feature`
-3. Commit your changes: `git commit -m 'Add my feature'`
-4. Push to the branch: `git push origin feature/my-feature`
-5. Open a pull request

----

-## 📄 License

-MIT License — see [LICENSE](LICENSE) for details.

 ---

 ## 👨‍💻 Author